Back to Colorado

 What This Bill Does

-• Requires contractors to give customers a written disclosure before taking any advance payments over $300, explaining how the money will be used and when expenses are expected.
+• Requires contractors to provide a written disclosure before accepting any advance payment over $300.

 Who It Names or Affects

-• Construction contractors who receive advance payments from customers for construction projects.
+• Contractors who receive advance payments over $300 for construction work

 Terms To Know